“I don’t know which level of HSC English is right for me!”

 English Advanced and English Extension 1 are prerequisites for this level.
 So if you choose Extension 2, you are doing four units of English which include Advanced and Extension 1.

-Common Misunderstanding: Students often think there is an “easy” option.
+Students often think there is an “easy” option.
 There is no easy option.
-To do well, all levels of English require time and effort, as they include regular homework, independent research & assessments.
+The texts in Standard are complex and will require rigorous study in order to be analysed well.
+To get a high mark, all levels of English require time and effort, as they include regular homework, independent research, & assessments.

 What do I need to know?